kdd-ubc/Analysis_Of_Ribosome_Pausing/README.md

 # Analysis_Of_Ribosome_Pausing
-A repository that details an end-to-end pipeline for performing a differential analysis on of pausing in ribosome profiling data.
+A repository that details an end-to-end pipeline for performing a differential analysis of pausing in ribosome profiling data.